UN mediation of the Kashmir dispute: Frank Graham's mediation

-Dr Graham offered a fresh set of proposals on 16 July 1952.
+Graham offered a fresh set of proposals on 16 July 1952.
 By them Pakistan would reduce its forces to a quantity between 3,000 and 6,000 and India would reduce its troops numbers to between 12,000 and 16,000.
 But the state militias on the Indian side and the Gilgit and Northern Scouts on Pakistan's side were not included in these figures.
 Because Pakistan was hopeful for a plebiscite it accepted this plan but India did not accept it, perhaps because the question of irregular forces was not solved.
 Graham revised the figures so that 6,000 would be the limit of Pakistan's forces and 18,000 would be the limit for India's forces.
 The response of India was to propose that it be allowed to keep 21,000 troops (including the state militia) in its side but that Pakistan be allowed only a 4,000 strong civilian force.
-Dr Graham reported his failure to the Security Council, which subsequently passed a resolution in December 1951 calling for India and Pakistan to come to an agreement on reducing the size of their forces.
-The resolution requested Pakistan to reduce its military presence to 3,000-6,000 and that India to cut its own troop numbers to a number between 12,000 and 18,000.
-The Security Council urged both countries to consider Dr Graham's criterion for troop reductions which he had suggested on 4 September 1951.
+Graham reported his failure to the Security Council, which subsequently passed a resolution in December 1951 calling for India and Pakistan to come to an agreement on reducing the size of their forces.
+The resolution requested Pakistan to reduce its military presence to 3,000–6,000 and that India to cut its own troop numbers to a number between 12,000 and 18,000.
+The Security Council urged both countries to consider Graham's criterion for troop reductions which he had suggested on 4 September 1951.
 Pakistan agreed to the Security Council resolution but India did not and gave no reason for its rejection.

 Graham then tried to make the mediation move forward and, without proposing a parallel increase of Pakistani forces, gave a proposal which would allow India to keep 21,000 troops as had been India's demand.
 This proposal was also unsuccessful.
-Dr Graham submitted a second report to the United Nations in December to recount the failure of his endeavors to achieve a demilitarisation for a plebiscite.
+Graham submitted a second report to the United Nations in December to recount the failure of his endeavors to achieve a demilitarisation for a plebiscite.
 His third submission to the UN in April 1952 relayed some headway on the demilitarisation question as both countries had begun withdrawing forces since March.
 But by the fourth report in October 1952 Graham had to inform the Security Council that the negotiations had stumbled again over the question of the size and type of forces to be permitted for both sides.
 The Security Council then adopted a resolution asking that the two nations hold direct talks over this question.
 There were talks in February 1953 in Geneva but the UN representative realised that this method would be unsuccessful.
-On 27 March 1953 Dr Graham presented his final report and his mediatory efforts ended.
+On 27 March 1953 Graham presented his final report and his mediatory efforts ended.
 The two questions during this mediation which India and Pakistan differed upon was the number of troops to remain after demilitarisation on each side and when the plebiscite administrator could assume their tasks.